Michigan Forfeiture Defense Attorney

 Michigan’s Premier Criminal Defense and Drug Forfeiture Law Firm

 The attorneys at LEWIS & DICKSTEIN are highly respected and at the top of the criminal defense profession.
-And as stated above, we also have the forfeiture law credentials you want in your forfeiture attorney, a perfect combination.
+As stated above, we also have the forfeiture law credentials you want in your forfeiture attorney, which is a perfect combination.
 When there is no room for errors or false promises, you need the best lawyer you can get by your side.
-No lawyer can guarantee or promise a particular result; however, your lawyer better at least ensure that they will do everything possible to help you.
+No lawyer can guarantee or promise a particular result; however, your lawyer should do everything possible to help you.

 The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on felony and misdemeanor charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties, and throughout Michigan.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation, while showing empathy and care for each client.